octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.35 - 2025-11-11 =
+* Added support for exporting in the thinkSPAIN XML format
+* Import land area and year from vaultEA feeds when present

 = 2.5.34 - 2025-11-04 =
 * Started to roll out new 'Test Details' feature to some formats.
 This allows the user to test the details are valid when entering them before continuing any further.